June 28, 2018

 For the last couple of years, we stuck by RoR for a number of reasons:

 Rails is obviously not going to fade away.
 It’s a stable, mature technology that has a lot to offer to businesses.
 But it’s still just a tool that needs skilled craftsmen.
-Combining even an imperfect tool with perfectly skilled programmers will make a great app.
-After all, your users won’t care what’s under the hood, only if their app is useful and intuitive.
+Combining even an imperfect tool with perfectly skilled programmers will make a great application.
+After all, your users won’t care what’s under the hood, only if their application is useful and intuitive and loads fast.

 Most popular languages on GitHub by open pull request